Lou Brock: Stolen base records

 On September 10, 1974, Brock tied Wills' single-season stolen bases mark of 104 with a first-inning steal of second base in a game against the visiting Philadelphia Phillies, then broke the record with another swipe of second in the seventh inning.
 He ended the season with a new major league single-season record of 118 stolen bases.
 Brock finished second to Steve Garvey in the balloting for the 1974 National League Most Valuable Player Award.

-In a game against the San Diego Padres on August 29, 1977, at San Diego Stadium, Brock broke Ty Cobb's career record of 892 stolen bases and became the all-time major league stolen base leader.
+In a game against the San Diego Padres on August 29, 1977, Brock broke Ty Cobb's career record of 892 stolen bases and became the all-time major league stolen base leader.
 Cobb's record had been one of the most durable in baseball and, like Babe Ruth's record of 714 career home runs, had been considered unbreakable by some observers.
 Brock held this record until May 31, 1991, when it was broken by Rickey Henderson of the Oakland Athletics, who would go on to steal a total of 1,406 bases.

 Brock remained best known for base-stealing and starting Cardinals rallies.
 He was said to have disliked Wills' method of base-stealing, instead shortening his leads and going hard.
 He was also an early student of game films.
 In 1964, Brock acquired a movie camera and filmed opposing pitchers from the dugout to study their windups and pickoff moves to detect weaknesses he could exploit.